muppet9010/Factorio-Single-Train-Unit/README.md

 - Don't build a longer train with multiple single train units joined together out of order.
 Start at one end and place each one sequentially.
 As placing a middle single train unit between 2 other rail wagons may not place correctly.
 - You can not detach a single train unit from other carriages as the parts all face outwards.
 There is protection in the mod to prevent a single train unit being broken up.
 However, you can detach regular carriages (cargo, loco, fluid) from a single train unit.
 If you need to detach a single train unit from another, its often easiest to just mine one of them.
 - Single train units when being placed will only snap to a stations position if they are facing the right way.
-Theres no visual way to tell their direction at present, so just rotate them before placing if needed.
-Snapping on corners can be finikity.
+There's no visual way to tell their direction at present, so just rotate them before placing if needed.
+Snapping on corners can be finickity.
 - When single train units are blueprinted with fuel in them the highest fuel value type and count across them all is noted and this is used in the ghosted request.
 As blueprints lose the relationship between the single train unit parts its not possible to keep the fuel to train parts exactly the same.
 - When one single train unit is blueprinted with a schedule, the schedule will be applied correctly.
 However, if a blueprint has multiple single train units in it, they will all get the same schedule.
 - A single action that does multiple damages at a time (i.e. explosive rocket) will only do the single max damage and not the total cumulative damage.
 In the case of explosive rockets this means it will lose the lower impact damage, but get the correct higher blast damage.
 This is the fairest balance solution I can find so far to damage across the multiple parts of the train unit.
 - When a player or bot mines a single train unit the mod will try and take all of the contents before removing the unit, however, in some cases things may still get dropped on the ground.
-This is simialr to some mining actions in vanilla Factorio.
+This is similar to some mining actions in vanilla Factorio.
 - In an existing blueprint using the "Select new Contents" option will give a messed up blueprint contents.
 Core Factorio bug: https://forums.factorio.com/88100
 - Other mods that try to manipulate the train unit may have issues.
 Please report anything so I can review it if not listed below already.